 Key Benefits

-Forget about worrying whether your device has enough space for those hefty email attachments.
-With IMAP, your emails chill out on a dedicated server hosting, freeing up space on your individual devices.
-This server-based storage solution means you can access your emails from your laptop, phone, or tablet without worrying about storage constraints.
-It’s like having a bottomless backpack for your emails.
+You will never again have to think about whether your device has enough space for all those big email attachments.
+With IMAP, your emails are stored on a dedicated server.
+This means that you can now access these emails from your laptop, phone or even tablet without having to worry about the storage space.
+It’s like having unlimited storage space.

 Challenges and Considerations